octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.28 - 2023-09-28 =
+* Improvements to Gnomen format (import price qualifier, area, exclude withdrawn properties and more)
+* Add filters 'houzez_property_feed_xml_request_args' and 'houzez_property_feed_csv_request_args' so XML/CSV request arguments can be customised to add headers etc

 = 2.0.27 - 2023-09-25 =
 * Remove non-numeric characters from lat/lng related fields during CSV import